russelltheprogrammer/tax-projection-individual-docs/README.md

 ## Disclosure: :rotating_light:

-Although I do believe this tax projection to be accurate and I have tested it for bugs, do not rely upon this to estimate your own taxes.
+Although I do believe this tax projection application to be accurate and I have tested it for bugs, do not rely upon this to estimate your own taxes.
 Taxes are complicated and this projection does not include all tax scenarios.
 Please consult a tax professional while using this application.